top of page

 Books written on the proper role of government fill entire library shelves.
 One could study the wisdom of the world’s greatest political minds for a lifetime and never settle on a single idea.

-But what if one lens could be applied to all governments to judge whether they or their laws are just or unjust?
-What if that same lens could be applied to state and local governments?
+But what if one lens could be applied to all governments to judge whether they are just or unjust?
 And what if that lens could be applied to businesses, clubs, and social gatherings all the way down to the smallest unit of society: a friendship between two individuals?

 Such a lens would be unimaginably valuable.
 Yet, one has always existed, and it has a name: Agency.